 Dillon is the co-author of The New York Times best-seller, “How Will You Measure Your Life”, which she wrote with Harvard Business School Professor Clayton Christensen.
 Dillon has previously edited Harvard Business Review and Inc., a monthly magazine for entrepreneurs.
 Follow her @DillonHBR.

 Jeannee Parker Martin, RN, MHP

 Collaborations: The Future of Home Care and Hospice

 Martin is CEO of The Corridor Group Holdings and subsidiary.
 She is a leader in the strategic development of innovative healthcare programs and has worked with some of the largest U.S.- based publicly-traded companies and non-profit healthcare organizations in the world.
 Follow her @CorridorGroup.

 How Accountable Care Organizations Are Thinking About Home Care

 Dr. Lopez has been a physician with Harvard Vanguard Medical Associates for more than 25 years and Chief Medical Officer of Atrius Health since 2009.
 His focus includes project development, clinical aspects of payer/hospital contracting, clinical informatics, medical management, safety & quality, and developing collaborations that raise quality standards.

 Home Care, Hospice, and Post Acute Care

 Chernew is the Leonard D. Schaeffer Professor of Health Care Policy at Harvard Medical School.
-His research examines controlling health care spending growth while maintaining or improving quality of care.
+His research examines controlling health care spending growth while maintaining or improving the quality of care.
 His work on consumer incentives focuses on Value-Based Insurance Design, which aligns patient cost sharing with clinical value.
 Follow him @Michael_Chernew.

 Kathy Duckett, BSN, RN